AkshayKumar20043/Novel-Hub/README.md

 ## Usage

 ### Accessing the Application
-- Visit `http://localhost:3002` to access the app locally.
+- Visit `http://localhost:5173` to access the frontned and `http://localhost:3002` to access the backend locally.
 - Register or log in using Google or email/password.

 ### Navigating the Application